 Most bills die in committee and never receive a second or third reading on the floor of the legislature.
 Lawmaking requires frequent consensus, not just among the legislators in a given house but also between the two chambers.
 In order for a bill to become law, it must pass through both the state house and the state senate in identical form before going to the governor’s desk for final signature.

 Besides generating public policy, state legislatures try to represent the interests of their constituents.
-Edmund Burke was a political philosopher who theorized that representatives are either delegates or trustees.53 A delegate legislator represents the will of those who elected him or her to office and acts in their expressed interest, even when it goes against personal belief about what is ultimately in the constituency’s best interest.
+Edmund Burke was a political philosopher who theorized that representatives are either delegates or trustees.59 A delegate legislator represents the will of those who elected the legislator to office and acts in their expressed interest, even when it goes against personal belief about what is ultimately in the constituency’s best interest.
 On the other hand, trustees believe they were elected to exercise their own judgment and know best because they have the time and expertise to study and understand an issue.
-Thus, a trustee will be willing to vote against the desire of the constituency so long as he or she believes it is in the people’s best interest.
-A trustee will also be more likely to vote his or her conscience on issues that are personal to him or her, such as on same-sex marriage or abortion rights.
+Thus, a trustee will be willing to vote against the desire of the constituency so long as the trustee believes it is in the people’s best interest.
+A trustee will also be more likely to vote by conscience on issues that are personal to the trustee, such as on same-sex marriage or abortion rights.

 Regardless of whether representatives adopt a delegate or a trustee mentality, they will all see it as their duty to address the concerns and needs of the people they represent.
 Typically, this will entail helping members in the district who need assistance or have problems with the government they want addressed.
 For instance, a constituent may write an elected official asking for help dealing with the bureaucracy such as in a decision made by tax commission, requesting a letter of recommendation for acceptance into a military academy, or proposing a piece of legislation the member can help turn into a law.